Waveframe-Labs/Aurora-Workflow-Orchestration/citations/REPRODUCIBILITY_CONTEXT.md

 - Meta-research consistently identifies transparency and open workflows as core remedies to the replication crisis [Ioannidis2005].

 *Why it matters for AWO:*
-AWO formalizes transparency by requiring dialogue logs, ADRs, and independent audits, ensuring that reasoning steps are inspectable.
+AWO formalizes transparency by requiring worflow logs, ADRs, and independent audits, ensuring that reasoning steps are inspectable.

 ---